 Several times a month we get the question, “how do I get more likes on my Facebook page?”
 Our go-to answer for a while was, “boost high-quality posts, create engaging content, and interact with your Facebook community and you’ll naturally get more likes,” followed by a somewhat lengthy, “please try not to pay attention to how many likes you have… ” explanation.
-However, the question asker continued to place importance on likes, measuring the metric month over month as a sign of success.
+Regardless of our explanation, clients continue to place importance on likes, measuring the metric month over month as a sign of success.
 It wasn’t until one client said, “but wait, if only a small percentage see what I post, WHY does Facebook still have the Like button on a page AT ALL?!”, that we began to wonder the same thing.
-Folks, here is the reason:
+Folks, here is the explanation behind the like button and why it doesn’t really matter all that much anymore.

 The Beginning of Brand Pages (and Likes)